jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 backslash or if we tag a single digit with an underline HTML tag.

-The hook over a dividend is a way to remember the column-coordinate of the first intermediary remainder during a division.
+The hook over a dividend is a way to remember the column-coordinate of the first intermediate remainder during a division.
 At first, I wanted to  use `U+0305`  (`COMBINING  OVERLINE`), but  my  attempts were  not successful.
 So I made this a variant of `DRA02`.